hartsfield/entersoftdev/README.md

 This documentation will use the database `redis`, but bolt architecture can be interfaced with any databse.

+# Creating an Application with the `bolt architecture`

 ### Directory Structure/Folder Hierarchy

 Any application built using the `bolt architecture` should be designed with the